 If you are already collecting all or most of the data, the adoption of a proper portfolio management software will allow you to monitor your main portfolio KPIs live, greatly expediting the assessment needs.

 When selecting a tool, go for an option that offers value to both project managers, program managers, and the portfolio team.
 While many PPM tools offer a great value for the latter, they may be difficult to adopt for the basic project planning needs of ‘accidental’ project managers, and perhaps add even less value to team members.

 The less attractive a tool is for project teams, the worse the quality of project data.
 Which means that you should look for a tool that allows for easy project planning and execution: not just portfolio management and BI.
 Remember that your portfolio assessments will only be as good as your data.

 Of course, you will still need to think in terms of cycles.
 Portfolio evaluation is different in that there is a need to monitor how objectives are being supported, and whether a shift in strategy or an environmental change is reason enough for adjustments.

 Consideration #5: Including Non-Project Work: Getting Things Done

 Whenever non-project related work occupies resources that are critical to any project team, including the fixing and debugging of existing products, it can be included in the portfolio for the purpose of clarity and optimisation.

 Although this may seem like a secondary aspect, the improvements in efficiency of treating operational and maintenance work with a sophisticated portfolio approach can be enormous.

 In other words, while for project administration portfolio managers seek to maximise goals, in the case of non-project related work they just want to get things done.
-This practice can be compared to the role of agile PMOs in the administration of complex backlogs, prioritising the tasks that have a higher customer value and optimising the profitability of the overall output of the project teams.
+This practice can be compared to the role of

 The proper administration of non-project work has the great benefit of liberating resources for other vital areas.